yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/6_Verify_Installation.md

 # 6: Verify Installation

 ## What's covered in this section
 Once all previous onboarding steps are complete, verify the setup on a macOS device.
-In this section, we will cover the following methods to check the MDE installation on macOS:
+In this section, I will cover the following methods to check the MDE installation on macOS:
 - Verifying MDE installation from the macOS UI
 - Verifying MDE installation using the terminal
 - Checking the device inventory in the Microsoft Defender portal